SmallDatum/smalldatum.github.io/priv_policy.md

 # Use of Your Personal Data

 The Company may use Personal Data for the following purposes:
-* To provide and maintain our Service, including to monitor the usage of our Service.
 * For the performance of a contract: the development, compliance and undertaking of the purchase contract for the products, items or services You have purchased or of any other contract with Us through the Service.
-* To contact You: To contact You by email, telephone calls, SMS, or other equivalent forms of electronic communication, such as a mobile application's push notifications regarding updates or informative communications related to the functionalities, products or contracted services, including the security updates, when necessary or reasonable for their implementation.
-* For business transfers: We may use Your information to evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Our assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Data held by Us about our Service users is among the assets transferred.

 We may share Your personal information in the following situations:
-* For business transfers: We may share or transfer Your personal information in connection with, or during negotiations of, any merger, sale of Company assets, financing, or acquisition of all or a portion of Our business to another company.
 * With Your consent: We may disclose Your personal information for any other purpose with Your consent.

 # Retention of Your Personal Data

 The Company will retain Your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use Your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-The Company will also retain Usage Data for internal analysis purposes.
-Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of Our Service, or We are legally obligated to retain this data for longer time periods.

 # Transfer of Your Personal Data